Coronavirus spike protein: S2

 The S2 region of spike glycoprotein is responsible for membrane fusion between the viral envelope and the host cell, enabling entry of the virus' genome into the cell.
 The S2 region contains the fusion peptide, a stretch of mostly hydrophobic amino acids whose function is to enter and destabilize the host cell membrane.
 S2 also contains two heptad repeat subdomains known as HR1 and HR2, sometimes called the "fusion core" region.
 These subdomains undergo dramatic conformational changes during the fusion process to form a six-helix bundle, a characteristic feature of the class I fusion proteins.
 The S2 region is also considered to include the transmembrane helix and C-terminal tail located in the interior of the virion.

 Relative to S1, the S2 region is very well conserved among coronaviruses.

 Post-translational modifications

 Spike glycoprotein is heavily glycosylated through N-linked glycosylation.
 Studies of the SARS-CoV-2 spike protein have also reported O-linked glycosylation in the S1 region.
 The C-terminal tail, located in the interior of the virion, is enriched in cysteine residues and is palmitoylated.

 Spike proteins are activated through proteolytic cleavage.
 They are cleaved by host cell proteases at the S1-S2 boundary and later at what is known as the S2' site at the N-terminus of the fusion peptide.
+This cleavage may occur upon receptor binding, or the spike protein may be pre-cleaved such as by Furin at a furin cleavage site if one is present.